Visas & Routes

 What Types of Italian Visas Are Available?

-The next sections walk through the most-used visa categories in more detail.
+The sections below explain the main visa types in more detail.

 Tourist Visa for Short Stays